united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 SELECT * FROM assets;
 ```

+For simplicity, we hardcoded the timeframes in the following examples.
+Checkout [dynamic queries](#dynamic-queries) for a more advanced approach.

 <!--
 -- THIS IS A HTML COMMENT AND NOT VISISBLE IN THE FINAL DOCUMENTATION
 -- Work Order Table